ChatrixOne/docs.chatrix.one/docs/faq.en.md

 - :material-check: - The message was successfully sent by the sender's server;
 - :material-check-all: - The message was successfully received by the recipient's server or **MUC**;
-- :material-check-all:{ .green} - The message was successfully received by the recipient.
+- :material-check-all:{ .green} - The message was successfully received by the recipient and has been read.

 * * *